Xe/site/blog/templeos-1-installation-and-basic-use-2019-05-20.markdown

 ![TempleOS installation, adding live cd to virtual machine](/static/img/tos/tos_install_1.png)

-Within a few seconds, the VM compiles the compiler, kernel and userland and then dumps you to this screen, which should look familiar to most people:
+Within a few seconds, the VM compiles the compiler, kernel and userland and then dumps you to this screen, which should look conceptually familiar:

 ![TempleOS installation, immediately after boot](/static/img/tos/tos_install_2.png)